renanwolf/UniRate/README.md

 To enable the `RateRequestTMPInputFieldComponent` you need to add the `TMPRO` define symbol in your player settings.

+#### RateRequestAnimationComponent

+This component keeps the requests active while an `AnimationClip` of the `Animation` component is playing.

 ## Debugging

 All the debug options can be modified accessing the `RateDebug` static class.